DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 If during > 5.
 Do you want to use the old python version of pppwn, It is much slower.
 You chose **Y** you can now change from Python to C++)

 **Detect Console Shutdown and restart PPPwn**
+Restarts the PPPwn script after the console has been turned off (only works if the Pi is set to always be turned on)

 **Enable console internet access**
 If during > 1.
 Do you want the console to connect to the internet after PPPwn?
 You chose **N** you can now change it and give your PS4 internet access through the Pi **Notice** this stops the Pi from Turning off